-In the SIA Daily Global News for Thursday, October 31, 2019, they carried a news item about how several “Human Cloud” firms (Gig Economy platform companies) were targeting the November 2020 election to support a ballot measure to try and “thwart” a California law (AB5) that is getting tough on the often mis-classification of “employees” who are working as “Independent Contractors”.
+In the Staffing Industry Analysts (SIA) Daily Global News for Thursday, October 31, 2019, they carried a news item about how several “Human Cloud” firms (Gig Economy platform companies) are targeting the November 2020 state election in California.
+They are supporting a ballot measure that would “thwart”a law (AB5) that is getting tough on “employees” who are working as “Independent Contractors”.
 It is not in their interest.

-The distinction between employees and independent contractors has been fraught for many years in labor law enforcement and is getting more and more attention due to the tremendous growth of cloud based Internet work platforms where “freelancers” pick up “gigs” or temporary jobs without benefits of minimum age laws, unemployment insurance, health insurance, etc.
+The distinction between employees and independent contractors has been fraught for many years in labor law enforcement.
+Now it is getting more and more attention due to the tremendous growth of cloud based Internet work platforms where “freelancers” pick up “gigs” or temporary jobs without benefits of minimum age laws, unemployment insurance, health insurance, etc.

 Being free of these laws is a big cost savings to the platform companies and their clients who benefit from lower cost of services.
 Those who are not so happy are other, more traditional workers and companies who compete against them.
 A typical example is Uber drivers versus regular Taxi companies and drivers.
 Unfair competition they claim.